Your guide to quality online stuff. Since 1995.

 After founding the site in 1995, Dr. Grohol was the CEO and Editor-in-Chief of Psych Central (https://psychcentral.com/), one of the world’s largest mental health resources online.
 Psych Central was named one of the Top 50 Websites in 2008 by TIME.com and in 2020 was enjoying over 7 million unique visitors/month.
 He oversaw and negotiated the successful sale of Psych Central to Healthline (Red Ventures) in August 2020.
 During its life, Psych Central served close to 1 billion unique visitors.

 Dr. Grohol regularly reports on the latest science in mental health psychology, dissecting bad research, and adding his personal thoughts on the world of psychology and its intersection with technology.
 He is also a member of the Association of Health Care Journalists and sits on This Emotional Life‘s editorial board.
-He is the publisher of New England Psychologist, a 31-year-old quarterly trade publication for clinical psychologists in the New England region.
+He is the publisher of New England Psychologist, a 33-year-old professional publication for clinical psychologists in the New England region.